 Every morning, day and night was me, alone, on a rickety craft that could never keep out the sea of entropy which, as I drowned in I also became the tide.
 Pissing was the only option I had to chip off the inner-gunk of my toilet bowl, I drank of lot of water but that just left dishes in the sink, cleaning those left a film on my hand that required a shower to get rid of; in that third step is where I was, finished with classes for the day, free time wasted, preparing to do it all again.

-My chest was spotless, then I looked at my legs; each of my contained yet jiggly thighs were covered by thickets of hair, two forests atop permanent fault zones.
-Also on my flesh were geysers, hair not yet long enough to break through the skin, red with the promise of future, topped with a hardened white foam that seemed manipulatable but was impossible for a human to force an eruption from.
-I made all attempts to avoid the lower, uh, thickets of my body; they produced nothing but mess.
+My chest immaculate, I looked to my legs; each of the contained yet jiggly thighs were covered by thickets of hair, two forests atop permanent fault zones dotted with the occasional red geyser that I could never get to burst on my own.
+I made all attempts to avoid the lower, uh, thickets of my body; my picking really didn’t help down there.

-I picked it up, squeezed a dime of blue onto my palm then slathered it over my short hair, then I poured more, covered everything below my collarbone though it was impossible, due to lack of space and the showerhead not being able to maintain any adjustment made to it, to let the clean soak into my skin.
-I avoided scrubbing my face, didn’t want to mitigate any of the filth, the payoff soon to come my way; cleaning was in my genes, an affinity for popping zits occupied half of my chromosomes.
+I picked it up, squeezed a dime of blue onto my palm then slathered it over my short hair, then poured more, covered everything below my collarbone though it was impossible, due to lack of space and the showerhead not being able to maintain any adjustment made to it, to let the clean soak into my skin.
+I avoided scrubbing my face, didn’t want to mitigate any of the filth with the payoff coming so soon.

-I ducked under the water so that blue ran from the red of my hair, hands pressed straight in a double salute against my brow so the water would run to the side, gave the rest of my body a quick, handsy, run over then shut off the flow.
+I ducked under the water so that blue ran from the red of my hair, hands pressed in a double salute against my brow so that the liquid would run to the side, then moved and gave the rest of my body a quick, handsy run over, and shut off the flow.

-I took a lungful of warm to brace myself, clicked open the shower, jumped out, scooped my towel from atop the toilet seat and quickly wrapped myself in its still damp from the day before length.
-After drying the way my dad had taught me, rolled the towel into a cylinder then run it like a sponge on and between where it’s needed, I hung the cloth over the bathroom door, dried my hands a final time then stood where I’d been before the shower.
+I took a lungful of warm to brace myself, clicked open the shower, jumped out, scooped my towel from atop the toilet seat and quickly wrapped myself in its still damp from days ago length.
+After drying the way my dad had taught me, rolling the towel into a cylinder, I hung the cloth over the bathroom door, dried my hands a final time, then returned to in front of the mirror.

-I wiped a circle in the mirror’s fog, my face appeared along with all three of my nostrils; the heat had expanded the zit on top of my nose enough for it to be included.
+The surface still fogged, I wipe a circle out to reveal my face, and all three of my nostrils; the heat had expanded the zit on top of my nose enough for it to be included.
 Acne’s nature, though subversive, is not cunning; its goal is to grow, deepen its dirt-pocket home, and though they started out hidden under skin it is impossible for them to stay that way forever.